Samuel P. Funk

 Sam’s practice includes a wide range of commercial disputes in state and federal courts, before administrative agencies and in all forms of alternative dispute resolution.
 For more than 20 years, he has represented individuals and businesses in a variety of matters including those involving complex business disputes; breach of contract; business torts; non-competition/confidentiality agreements and theft of trade secrets; securities/financial services claims; shareholder and other corporate governance disputes and estate/trust matters.
 He regularly advises clients regarding litigation avoidance and assessment, often in the context of a contemplated transaction.

-Sam graduated with honors from Wake Forest University and cum laude from the University of Maryland School of Law, where he was a member of the Moot Court Board and served as senior managing editor for the Maryland Journal of International Law and Trade.
+Sam graduated from Wake Forest University and the University of Maryland School of Law, where he was a member of the Moot Court Board and served as senior managing editor for the Maryland Journal of International Law and Trade.
 He is admitted to practice in Tennessee, Maryland and the District of Columbia.

-- Representation of various businesses and individuals in matters involving corporate control, their respective rights under certain buy-sell agreements and other “business divorce” matters.
+- Representation of various businesses and individuals in matters involving corporate control, securities matters, their respective rights under certain buy-sell agreements and other “business divorce” matters.

 - Representation of employers, prospective employers and employees in matters involving covenants not to compete, trade secret claims, breach of fiduciary duty claims and the like.